linode/docs/docs/guides/security/firewalls/control-network-traffic-with-iptables/index.md

     iptables -P INPUT DROP
     iptables -P FORWARD DROP

-Let's break down the example above.
-The first two commands add or append rules to the `INPUT` chain in order to allow access on specific ports.
+In the example above, the third command allows all incoming and outgoing packets that are associated with existing connections so that they will not be inadvertently blocked by the firewall.
+The fourth and fifth commands add or append rules to the `INPUT` chain in order to allow access on specific ports.
 The `-p tcp` and `-p udp` options specify either UDP or TCP packet types.
 The `-m multiport` function matches packets on the basis of their source or destination ports, and can accept the specification of up to 15 ports.
 Multiport also accepts ranges such as `8999:9003` which counts as 2 of the 15 possible ports, but matches ports `8999`, `9000`, `9001`, `9002`, and `9003`.
-The next command allows all incoming and outgoing packets that are associated with existing connections so that they will not be inadvertently blocked by the firewall.
 The final two commands use the `-P` option to describe the *default policy* for these chains.
 As a result, all packets processed by `INPUT` and `FORWARD` will be dropped by default.

 Note that the rules described above only control incoming packets, and do not limit outgoing connections.